2021–22 División de Honor de Rugby

+Santboiana won its eight title, defeating Ordizia in the final.

 Competition format

 The season took place between October and May.

 The league format was altered for the 2021-22 season.
 The twelve teams were split into two groups of 6, based on their placings in last season's league.

 Teams played the other teams in their group twice, and then played a further six games against teams from the other group, making a total of 16 games.

 The teams were all classified in the same table, with the top eight sides qualifying for the playoffs to decide the champion.